Mom of inmate locked in prison visitation room for 12 hours - NewsBreak

 “I pushed that button again and they said, ‘Can I help you?’ and I said, ‘Yeah, I’ve been here since 3:30 at visiting time,’ and they started laughing at me,” Rainey said.

 “I said, ‘This is not funny,’ and they continued to laugh.
-And so I got kind of aggravated and went back to the cubby room and sat down and I told my son, ‘They know we’re here now.’”Wedding videographer disappears with couples’ memories
+And so I got kind of aggravated and went back to the cubby room and sat down and I told my son, ‘They know we’re here now.’”KFC launching chicken wraps for limited time

 When she arrived at the prison 12 hours earlier, Rainey said she signed in, handed over her driver’s license, received a key to a locker and placed all of her belongings, including her cellphone, inside.